 Ref.
-Question Policy Principles

-K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
+Question Policy Principles K12 Is there any other issues that could affect the means of escape, for example plastic conduit/loose cables not secured by fire rated fastening?
+Answe r Finding/Observation Yes There is plastic conduit present within the common areas, the majority of which is secured using steel fixings; however, there is also some present that has plastic fixings visible.

-Answer Finding/Observation

-Yes majority of which is secured using steel fixings; however, i also some present that has plastic fixings visible. nowever, there is

-Action/R Priority Due Date

-The 18th edition of BS 7671 includes a new regulation to ensure that escape Low 17/Jan/2024 routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
+Action/Recommendation Priority Due Date The 18th edition of BS 7671 includes a new regulation to ensure that escape routes were as safe as possible for residents and the Fire and Rescue Service in the event of a fire.
 Following the fatalities of two firefighters in 2010 and a recommendation in the subsequent coroner's report, BS 7671 now requires that wiring systems should not be liable to premature collapse.
 This includes all cables inside plastic conduit in a buildings escape routes.
 As the plastic fixings are liable to be easily deformable in a fire situation, they should be replaced with steel fixings.
+Low 18/Jan/2024